SvenVw/fdm/.changeset/quiet-meals-remain.md

 "@svenvw/fdm-app": minor
 ---

-Add the ability to add a new soil analysis at create farm wizard
+Add ability to perform a new soil analysis in the Create Farm Wizard